begmuhommet/low-ops-docs/docs/application/environments/backups/restore.md

 2. Select the environment from the drop down list to which you want to restore the backup.

-3. In the pop-up window include a comment and click the "Create" button.
+3. In the pop-up window include a comment and click the "Restore" button.

 <img src="../../../assets/restore_env.jpg" width="500" alt="Restore environment">